[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 Applicants claiming exemption must still comply with all relevant state and federal environmental regulations.

-Application.
 The applicant, at time of filing the application with the Tree Specialist, shall pay the application fee of $25 for each new or existing lot.
+Applicants wishing to obtain a permit to commercially harvest and selectively log an area equal to or greater than 0.5 (21,780 square feet) acres in size shall pay an application fee of $50.

 Tree Escrow Fund.
 A Tree Escrow Fund shall be established and maintained by the Chief Financial Officer of Woolwich Township to receive and disburse replacement tree contributions.
-Appropriations from the Tree Fund shall be authorized by the governing body with consideration of Shade Tree Commission recommendations in accordance with the municipal tree planting plan.
-The primary purpose of said fund is to provide for the replacement of trees and shrubs.
+Appropriations from the Tree Fund shall be authorized by the governing body with consideration of Tree Specialist's recommendations.
+The primary purpose of said fund is to provide for the replacement of trees and shrubs on public and municipal owned property for which the Township of Woolwich is responsible.
 The fund will also cover administrative costs to implement the provisions of this chapter, including but not limited to site inspections, processing of permits and supervision of tree replacements.
 Administrative costs imposed in accordance with this chapter shall not exceed 30% of the fund, as determined on an annual basis.

 In cases where the tree cost requirement criteria is combined with partial replacement, the value of proposed shade, ornamental, evergreen and shrub material shall be deducted from the calculated amount for the true cost replacement value.
 The value of the proposed landscape material shall be calculated based upon average local material costs for planting.